balancer/linear-pools/README.md

 pool.
 Do not delete any test from the copied file, since that tests apply to all kinds of linear pools and protocols.

-   1. Notice that `setup` deploys a mocked version of the token, so yu'll need to implement a mock.
+   1. Notice that `setup` deploys a mocked version of the token, so you'll need to implement a mock.
    If your protocol uses vault/pool contracts as well, check Aave tests to see how to deploy mocked versions of vault.

-7. Run tests for the LinearPool test file and make sure it passes (`yarn test` in the linear-pools folder).
+7. Run tests for the LinearPool test file and make sure they pass (`yarn test` in the linear-pools folder).
 If tests are not running, go to root folder and run `yarn && yarn build`.
 Make sure your node version is above 14 (preferentially 16.x)
 8. Edit LinearPoolRebalancer test file (especially beforeEach `deploy factory & tokens`) to adapt to your protocol.
 You don't need to change the Protocol ID right now.
-9. Run tests for LinearPoolRebalancer and make sure it passes.
+9. Run tests for LinearPoolRebalancer and make sure they pass.
-10. Time to implement mock tests.
-In the folder `packages/fork-tests/tests`, duplicate erc4626 test folder, changing the name to your protocol.
+10. To begin forked testing navigate to `packages/fork-tests/tests` and duplicate the erc4626 test folder, changing the name to your protocol.
 Make sure the number in the folder matches YYYYMMDD pattern.
-11. Delete output folder of the newly reated folder, and the content of build-info.
+11. Delete the output folder and contents of the build-info folder of the newly created folder.
 12. Adapt index.ts and input.ts to your protocol name.
 Also change the readme.md file to match your protocol name.
 13. Open `packages/linear-pools` and run `yarn hardhat compile`.
-In the end of this process, open the `artifacts/build-info` folder and copy the json inside this file to `packages/fork-tests/tests/YYYYMMDD-[YOUR-PROTOCOL]-linear-pool/build-info` folder (don't need to rename now).
+Once the contracts are compiled, open the `artifacts/build-info` folder and copy the json inside this file to `packages/fork-tests/tests/YYYYMMDD-[YOUR-PROTOCOL]-linear-pool/build-info` folder (don't need to rename now).